e-PSHAD/docusaurus-epshad/README.md

 # PAD+ 🚀🚀 Technical Documentation 🚀🚀

 This repository holds sources for the [technical documentation](https://e-pshad.github.io/pad-doc/) of the PAD+ project.
+It also hosts some [static resources to help setup a PAD+ instance](./static/ressources/).

 Other repositories :
  - [PAD+ sources](https://github.com/e-PSHAD/PAD): Moodle fork customized for PAD+